Best Compact Treadmill for Small Spaces – Introduction

 You don’t have to go faster to make your compact treadmill workout harder; you can increase the incline instead.

-For this workout, get yourself to a comfortable speed and then, every minute, increase the angle by one increment.
+For this workout, start at a comfortable speed and increase the angle by one increment every minute.

 Try not to hold onto the handrail.